Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Hughes-freeness of the Lewin--Lewin division ring

 \begin{defn} The \textit{primitivity rank} of a word $w$ in a free group $F$ is the minimal rank of a subgroup $K$ containing $w$ such that $w$ is imprimitive in $K$ (we define the primitivity rank to be $\infty$ if there is no such $K$). \end{defn}

 Note that words of primitivity rank $1$ are exactly the proper powers.
 Let $G$ be a one-relator group with presentation $G = F/\llangle R \rrangle$.
 Louder and Wilton proved that $G$ has negative immersions if and only if $R$ has primitivity rank at least $3$ \cite[Theorem 1.3]{LouderWilton_NegativeImmersions} and Linton showed that one-relator groups with negative immersions are virtually compact special \cite[Theorem 8.2]{Linton_ORH}.
-Thus, $\mathcal D_{kG}$ exists by \cref{cor:VCSinField} and \cref{lem:HF_fi}, and by \cref{thm:LL_HF} $\overline{kG} \cong \mathcal{D}_{kG}$ whenever $R$ is of primitivity rank at least $3$.
+Thus, $\mathcal D_{kG}$ exists by \cref{cor:VCSinField} and \cref{lem:LinnellFIovergroup}, and by \cref{thm:LL_HF} $\overline{kG} \cong \mathcal{D}_{kG}$ whenever $R$ is of primitivity rank at least $3$.
+An advantage of the characterisation in terms of primitivity rank is that, given a one-relator group $G$, there is a relatively simple algorithm to check whether $G$ has negative immersions and therefore is virtually compact special \cite[Corollary 4.4]{Puder_PR}.

 We conclude with the following natural question.
 By the previous remarks, it is settled in the affirmative in characteristic $0$, and only the primitivity rank $2$ case remains in characteristic $p > 0$.